junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean rolls his eyes.
 "What sort of question is that?
 What does it have to do with anything?
 Yes?
 I don't know.
 No?"

-"This is serious, Dean," Metatron drops his smile, actually looking quite serious.
+"This is serious, Dean."
+Metatron drops his smile, actually looking quite solemn.
 "This matters, and you'll see.
-Think before answer, will you?"
+Think again before answering, will you?
+I need the real answer, the heart answer."

 Dean is taken aback slightly, and actually starts thinking about the question that has never really occurred to him.
 It's just... too chick-flick, isn't it?
 And what's the problem with the word "still"?
-As if Metatron is so sure that he used to believe but not anymore.
+As if Metatron is so sure that he used to believe but not anymore, as if he knows him at all.
 Or, did he?

-Dean thinks for a long time, his thoughts wandering around Sam, and Cas, and Bobby, and his friends and people he knew.
+Dean thinks for a long minute, his thoughts wandering around Sam, and Cas, and Bobby, and his friends and people he knew.
 He tries to think of some examples to support a yes-or-no argument, it's like trying to solve the most difficult but ambiguous math problem that he isn't even quite sure what the question is about.
 Love isn't his expertise.
+He's more comfortable shoving it and burying it like a dead body.

-Then he thinks back about Metatron, thinking about what the angel might want or want to achieve here -- this line of thought is so much easier, hunting and eliciting monsters' motivations, that's his expertise.
+Then he thinks back about Metatron, thinking about what this annoying, cold-hearted angel might want to hear or achieve here -- this line of thought is so much easier, hunting and eliciting motives of the monsters and villains, that's his expertise.
 There must be a reason why Metatron asked this, right?
 Metatron loves reading good stories, then surely answering "yes" would satisfy his weirdass interest and possibly pleased enough to help them?

 Dean feels proud for his train of thoughts and feels sure that this must be where the situation is leading to.
 He feels in control again.
+There's a spark of hope somewhere of winning this.

-"Yes," he answers.
+"Yes," he answers, with a small confident smile.
 "Then what?"

 "Then I want you to swear on it.
 Swear on the name of the person you love the most to prove it, and *then*, we can talk about boring things like tablet and everything else."
 Metatron uses a rather coaxing tone.